TwoFistedJustice/square-pie/readme.md

 Square Pie is divided into discrete classes and has a standardized syntax that works the same way across nearly every class.

+There are two broad Class categories: Object and Request.

+Request classes are **asynchronous** and help you store, fetch, and manipulate data in Square's database.
 Request classes have a "body".

+Object classes are **synchronous** and help you format the data to store in Square's database.
 Object classes have a "fardel".
-A fardel will eventually get added to a body or to another fardel.
+A fardel will eventually get added to a body or fardel belonging to another class.

 Object classes sometimes stack.
-That is one helps to build another.
+That is one may help to build another.
 In this case the fardel of one gets added to the fardel of the other.

 To construct a body or a fardel, you will want to have the Square Docs open in front of you.
 They will explain in depth the structure you are working on.
 Square Pie will help you build that structure without having to think too hard about how to build the internal structure.